Dance Rules Booklet

 America On Stage has six levels.
 We don't allow higher level steps in lower levels.
 Lower levels compete lower level steps.
 As dancers can compete higher level steps, they must be competed in that higher level.

-1) No Double Doubles or Canadian Basics of any kind are allowed in Beginning.
+BEGINNING) No Double Doubles or Canadian Basics of any kind are allowed in Beginning.
 This includes a full set of double doubles (8 counts), a half set of double doubles (4 counts) as well as any step that ends in or contains a double double (such as a step that ends with double double heel up, etc).
-Double Doubles may be competed in Intermediate and all levels above.
 Canadian basics include a “double double up down” or “double step double hop step”.
-Refer to Greg Tucker greg@americaonstage.org for more questions.
+Refer to online rules for more info.

-2) No Toe Trick steps of any kind are allowed in Intermediate.
-(Toe Knocks in some vernacular) Toe Tricks are an advanced level of stepwork and are reserved for higher levels only (as are other higher level steps).
+INTERMEDIATE) No Toe Trick steps of any kind are allowed in Intermediate.
+(Toe Knocks/Toe stands in some vernacular).
 This means that any steps where the dancer stands on the toe of the foot and has all their weight either on that toe or while standing on the toe has no weight on the other foot is allowed in Advanced or higher only.

 Penalties